jacopopul/SpatialFunction4FisheryEcologyAnalysis/README.md

 ##dist2port

-Estimate distance (in Km) of a point to the nearest port.
-This function was created to extract also relavant information from the shapefile of world's ports from <a href="http://www.naturalearthdata.com/downloads/10m-cultural-vectors/ports/"> Natual Earth </a> web site, the function retrieves name and coordinates of the ports.
+Estimate distance (in Km) of a point to the nearest harbour.
+This function retrieves name and coordinates of the neareset harbour from the shapefile of world's ports from <a href="http://www.naturalearthdata.com/downloads/10m-cultural-vectors/ports/"> Natual Earth </a> web site.

 ```{r global_options, include = FALSE}
 ##Inputs